 It’s alive!
 A character trademark embodies brand attributes or values.
 Characters quickly become central to advertising campaigns, and the best ones become cultural icons cherished by children and customers alike.
 Along with their distinctive appearance and personality, many characters have recognizable voices and jingles, enabling them to leap off the silent shelf space onto your desktop.

 What’s the next big thing?
 Does it matter?
 Does it have long legs or is it a fad?
 What begins as an idea on the outer fringes may quickly snowball and become mainstream, or it may fizzle.
-Brands are about relevance and permanence.
+Finally, brands are about relevance and permanence.
 Seismic shift in the culture, in the capital markets, and technology provide brand makers food for thought.